neurobioinfo/scrnabox/README_HTO.md

 --celltype T
 ```

-You can directly call the contrast to the pipeline,
+You can integrate the contrast directly into the pipeline by calling it,
 ```
 CONTINT=~/des/step7_contrast_inte.txt
 sh $SCRNABOX_HOME/launch_pipeline.scrnabox.sh \